Document how company shares are bought and sold: Buy-Sell Agreement

 How does a Buy-Sell Agreement work?

 A Buy-Sell Agreement is a legally binding contract that lays out the parameters under which shares in a business can be bought or sold.
-A Buy-Sell agreement is an attempt to avoid potential chaos should one of the partners in an organization want or need to exit the business.
+It attempts to avoid potential chaos should one of the partners in an organization want or need to exit the business.

 -